 Furthermore, the extension can be used to share annotated images.
 It also allows you to send texts directly from the web.

 Evernote Clipper allows their user to search for information related to your Evernote account.
 That means you easily select specific content by clicking and dragging.

 An Adblocker is needed by everyone in this era of enforced advertisement.
 Adblock Plus extension for Safari web browser prevents annoying ads and can disturb you while surfing on the web.

 It blocks pop-up ads, banner ads, video ads, and other junk advertising.

 As I mentioned above, Apple has discontinued bringing new versions of Safari for Windows.
 Safari might not get a spot on one of the top best browsers on mac.
 However, it’s certainly better than many out there, and I can bet on that.

-The Apple Safari browser is an attractive browser for Mac users, and yes for all Apple devices.
+The Apple Safari browser is an attractive browser for Mac users, and yes, for all Apple devices.
 There are plenty of reasons there will be less motivation for macOS users to replace Safari.
-I also briefed my younger brother on all the details of the Apple Safari web browser so that he can take his pick.
+I also briefed my younger brother on all the details of the Apple Safari web browser to take his pick.

 Moreover, Safari is secure, providing tight privacy.
 It also allows you to synchronize your data to every Apple device you own.
 Although for Windows users, Safari might not be a good choice.